Rodogo20/FADEC-SIM/README.md

 <br/>
-These plots summarize three standard transients: <b>Step Up, Burst Chop and Ramp Up. </b>
+These plots cover  three standard transients: <b>Step Up, Burst Chop and Ramp Up. </b>

 <br/>The <b>top</b> row shows <u>speed</u> reference tracking from input throttle.
-It compares the demanded spool-speed profile with the simulated engine response, making it easy to see how the closed-loop system follows each maneuver.
-Across the three transients, this row mainly highlights rise, settling, and the overall quality of the tracking response.
+It compares the demanded spool-speed profile with the simulated engine response, so you can see how the closed-loop system handles each maneuver ;  rise time, settling, and overall tracking quality.

 The <b>middle</b> row shows how the raw <u>fuel</u> request is shaped into the final command by limits and rate logic.
 This is where the protection layer becomes visible, since the controller may briefly ask for more aggressive fuel changes than can be directly applied to the plant.
-The red shaded intervals indicate the periods where the thermal protection is active and fuel is being constrained to prevent further temperature rise.
+Red shaded intervals mark where the thermal protection is active and fuel is being constrained to prevent further temperature rise.

 The <b>bottom</b> row shows the <u>EGT</u> proxy, where EGT stands for Exhaust Gas Temperature.
 It provides a simple view of the thermal response during each maneuver and shows how temperature rises and settles more gradually than speed or fuel.